 Often it's because the gluteal (buttock) muscles are weak.

 When you use your glute (butt) muscles more, the quadricep muscles don't get overworked.

-Other strengthening exercises like squatting, lunging, and leg presses can help as well.
+Other strengthening exercises like squats, lunges, and leg presses can help as well.